Tuesday, January 06, 2009

 In my early childhood, my parents, my brother & me lived with my grand parents.
 This was a three-storied house, quite large, perhaps a bit ill kept due to its size.
 The ground (first) floor was living space for all of our joint family, the middle one having bed rooms and a patio, that sometimes was our cricket ground, as there were no playing grounds in near vicinity.
 On top was the terrace used to evening tea & snacks, playing cricket & kite flying.
 The next house to ours was quite high, towards the east and particularly blocked all the sunshine in the first half of the day.
 This left us with quite chilling mornings indeed.

-I cannot guess the year it was, my first vivid childhood memory dates back to the day following my birthday.
+Now, I cannot guess the year it was, my first vivid childhood memory dates back to the day following my birthday.
 Among my gifts, I remember a replica of a military tank that Daddy brought for me a couple of days before my birthday, which could not survive till my birthday.
 I was embarrassed when I was asked to show that tank because all I could bring was some mutilated pieces, which I had hid in the closet of our bedroom under a trunk.
-There was a set of building blocks and I guess there were some books too, but I was always more active to escape that interest.
+There was a set of building blocks and I guess there were some books too, but I was always more of a 'free kid' to escape that interest.

 Monday, February 04, 2008